 Once you found the primary keyword you are aiming to rank on top of SERP, follow these steps accordingly.

 Step 1: Go to Semrush Keyword Difficulty Tool over here and add your keyword(s).
 Then click on the “Show Difficulty” button.

 Step 2: Click on ‘Overview’ tab under “Keyword Analysis.”

 Step 3: Find Organic Search Results live update section and pay your close attention to top 10 results.

-You can use SEMrush’s backlinks tool to analyze inbound links.
-If there’s no backlinks or have least amount of quality backlinks, your blog could rank for that keyword.
+You can use Semrush’s backlinks tool to analyze inbound links.
+If there are not backlinks or have the least amount of quality backlinks, your blog could rank for that keyword.

 Step 4: Go to Buzzsumo.com and enter the keyword you are going to rank for.

 Next, Click on “Search!” button.

 As you can see, most shared content are articles, not infographics.
 And Alexa’s article on Low Competition Keywords has got 121 total shares.